Ozort/Node-App-CICD-Deployment-on-EC2/README.md

 # Node-App-CICD-Deployment-on-EC2
-Deplopying Node.js App on EC2 using GitHub Actions
+This project demonstrates deploying and running a Node.js application on AWS EC2 using GitHub Actions and a self-hosted runner for CI/CD.